JohnWat92/R10/readme.md

 Project R10

-In this project I used react native, react redux, and the ex navigation package to build this app.
+In this project I used react native, react redux, react-native debugger and the ex navigation package to build this app.
-This app is compatible with ios and android devices
+This app is compatible with ios and android devices.

 Todo:
 1. dispatch state for faved sessions, and filter sessions for the Faves scene